 Should you prefer inurnment at The Resurrection Garden instead, you should contact the facility with which you made arrangements to learn how those arrangements can be terminated.

 Since this is also a fundraising project for the church, a portion of your niche cost may be tax deductible.
 Please consult your financial advisor for more details.

 The Resurrection Garden at Saints Francis & Clare of Assisi is ready now.
 Our first inurnment was on November 2, 2014--All Souls Day.
-We currently have 2 walls (96 niches) and fifteen Stations of the Cross Inurnment Columns (240 niches) installed.
-As additional phases of the Resurrection Garden are completed, more landscaping will be added to make this a truly restful and beautiful place.
+We currently have 3 walls (138 niches) and fifteen Stations of the Cross Inurnment Columns (240 niches) installed.
+As additional phases of The Resurrection Garden are completed, more landscaping will be added to make this a truly restful and beautiful place.

 Pricing varies depending on the type of niche or wall chosen.